-Phosphorus was measured at 1.03 μg/L in September of 2020.
+Phosphorus was measured at 0.6703 μg/L in September of 2021.
 This value is characteristic of lakes with high water quality, according to the U.S. EPA ecoregion criteria.
 Most total phosphorus results collected prior to 2020 were below the detection limit at the lab used by MiCorps (denoted in orange).
-The few samples that had reportable values from 2004 to 2019 were more than the value observed in 2020.
+The few samples that had reportable values from 2004 through 2020 were more than the value observed in 2021.
 Phosphorus is likely decreasing on the Torch Lake's south basin.